olivierb123/hybrid-ai-foundry-local-demo/readme.md

 - **Agent Framework** (tool routing and orchestration)
 - **Foundry Local** (local GPU inference)

-The example shows how a cloud-hosted agent can safely call a **local tool** to process sensitive data—such as medical lab reports—**without sending any raw PHI/PII to the cloud**.
-Only a structured JSON summary produced locally on the user’s machine is passed to the cloud agent.
+The example shows how a local agent can safely leverage a **local tool** to process sensitive data—such as medical lab reports—**without sending any raw PHI/PII to the cloud**.
+Only a structured JSON summary produced locally on the user’s machine is passed to the cloud model.

 ---